 Where this bias occurs

-Loss aversion is common in cognitive psychology, decision theory, and behavioral economics.
-In our everyday lives, loss aversion is especially common when individuals deal with financial decisions and marketing.
-An individual is less likely to buy a stock if it’s seen as risky with the potential for a loss of money, even though the reward potential is high.
-Notably, loss aversion gets stronger in individuals as the stakes of their choice grow larger.2
+Loss aversion is especially common when we make financial decisions.
+An individual is less likely to buy a stock if there is a potential risk of losing money, even though the reward potential is high.
+Notably, loss aversion grows stronger as the stakes of a choice grow higher.2

-Additionally, marketing campaigns such as trial periods and rebates take advantage of an individual’s tendency to opt into a presumed free service.
-As the buyer incorporates that specific software or product into their lives, they are more likely to purchase it, as they want to avoid the loss they will feel once they give up the product.
-This tends to happen because scaling back, whether on software trials, expensive cars, or bigger houses, is an emotionally challenging decision.
+Additionally, marketing campaigns such as trial periods and rebates exploit our tendency to opt into a presumed free service.
+Once a buyer incorporates a specific software or product into their lives, they are more likely to purchase it to avoid the loss they will feel once they give it up.
+This tends to happen because scaling back—whether on software trials, expensive cars, or bigger houses—is an emotionally challenging decision.

 Debias Your Organization